City-of-Helsinki/outdoors-sports-map/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Post a question and ask help from the community.
-title: ''
+title: ""
-labels: 'i: question'
+labels: "i: question"
-assignees: ''
+assignees: ""
 ---

 ## Question